azbhjzb/USTC_DIP_SA24001029/hw2/data_possion/README.md

-## Implementation of Data Possion
+## Implementation of Poisson Image Editing

-This repository is TianYu Li's implementation of Assignment_02(data_possion) of DIP.
+This repository is TianYu Li's implementation of Assignment_02(Poisson Image Editing) of DIP.

 ## Requirements